-Find out about organisations, support groups, books, videos and other resources to help you cope with liver cancer and treatment.
+Find out about organisations, support groups, books, videos and other resources to help you cope with cancer that started in the liver (primary liver cancer) and its treatment.

 3 St Andrews Place

-This organisation used to be called the Digestive Disorders Foundation.
+This charity used to be called CORE.
 They produce information and leaflets on common digestive diseases and illnesses, including liver cancer.
-They also fund research into all areas of gut and liver disease.
+They also fund research into areas of gut and liver disease.

 General support organisations